 Why does filing taxes feel so overwhelming?

-Taxes combine several powerful anxiety triggers at once: money (which connects to survival instincts and self-worth), deadlines (which create urgency and time pressure), uncertainty (you often don't know the outcome until you file), and perceived judgment.
+Taxes combine several powerful anxiety triggers at once: money, deadlines, uncertainty, and perceived judgment.
 This combination can be uniquely overwhelming even for people who don't typically struggle with financial stress.

 How is tax anxiety different from general financial anxiety?